 We all have heard of the disaster of Chernobyl and the tsunami/earthquake (8.9 on the Richter) that triggered the meltdown at Fukushima-Daiichi.
 But seismic activity in the region’s surrounding locations, with one or more active nuclear reactors as well as ones under construction, seems like a scene out of a James Bond movie.
 However, with North Korea’s September 2016 nuclear test triggering a 5.3 earthquake, citizens around the globe have taken notice.

 German protesters converge on a nuclear waste storage site in Gorleben, Germany.
 The atomic dump is notorious, with its tunnels closed off, as a sign in red German letters warns.
 This facility contains barrels of toxic radioactive waste such as irradiated nuclear reactor fuel, liquid, and solid waste byproducts, nuclei formed by the fission of heavy elements.

 Protesters from all over the world, whose voices are amplified by news reports from CNN and the BBC, protested this train at its point of origin in France and the Gorleben facility.
 The train’s nuclear containers, massive white hulks containing 123 tons of spent fuel, carry the dangerous waste (one Greenpeace scientist measures the radiation at about 4,000 counts per minute or the same level as Chernobyl) to the abandoned mine in Gorleben.
-At the same trains will carry spent fuel for reprocessing from East Germany to a facility in Russia.
+At the same time, trains will carry spent fuel for reprocessing from East Germany to a facility in Russia.